-Membership: Five members, four of whom are appointed by the Mayor to serve four-year terms and one member who is a City Commissioner who serves the term of his office.
+Membership: Five members, four of whom are appointed by the City to serve four-year terms and one member who is a City Commissioner who serves the term of his office.

 Mission Statement: The purpose and desire of Bowling Green Municipal Utilities is to provide consumers with reliable high speed data services, and safe and reliable electric, water and wastewater treatment services at the lowest reasonable rates that are consistent with sound business practices.

 Bowling Green-Warren County Drug Task Force

 Duties: Combat the sale, use and otherwise dealing of illegal drugs or substances by investigating trafficking, and taking action against the illegal use of drugs and substances.

 Membership: Nine members comprised of various officials in the city and county appointed for their terms of office.

 Bowling Green-Warren County Local Emergency Planning Committee